Fixed vs Flexible Business Energy Tariffs: Which Contract Is Better for Your Business?

 Why is flexible energy procurement better in a volatile market?

 Energy prices can move quickly.
-A fixed contract means your business accepts the rate available at the time of signing.
+A fixed business energy tariff means your business accepts the rate available at the time of signing.
 That can work well if prices rise later, but it can be costly if prices fall.

-A flexible contract gives your business more room to respond.
+A flexible energy tariff gives your business more room to respond.
 Energy can be bought in stages, which helps reduce the impact of short-term price spikes and gives your business more opportunities to secure value.

 This does not remove market risk completely.
 It gives your business a better way to manage it.